microsoft/MSLab/Scenarios/Running ws2016lab in Azure/readme.md

 mstsc /v:((Get-AzureRmPublicIpAddress -ResourceGroupName ws2016labRG).IpAddress)

 ````
-# Create VM with JSON in UI
+# Creating VM with JSON in UI

 Or you can just click button and deploy it into your portal